College of Chiropractic Admission Requirements

 Technical Standards for Program Success

-New York Chiropractic College (NYCC) is committed to the achievement of academic excellence, quality patient care, and professional leadership.
+New York Chiropractic College (NYCC) is committed to the achievement of academic excellence, leadership, and professional best practices.
 In support of NYCC's vision, a candidate for the Doctor of Chiropractic degree program must have abilities and skills in five areas: observation and participation; communication; motor; intellectual conceptual, integrative and qualitative; and behavioral and social.
 These guidelines specify the attributes that NYCC faculty consider essential for completing these degree programs.
 Because these standards describe the essential functions that students must demonstrate to meet the requirements of a first professional degree program, they are pre-requisites for matriculation, continuation, and graduation.
 Click here for detailed information on these five areas.

 NYCC is fully committed to equal opportunity in educational programs for all otherwise qualified individuals without regard to handicap or disability, in accordance with the Americans with Disabilities Amendments Act of 2008 and Section 504 of the Vocational Rehabilitation Act of 1973.
 In addition to meeting academic standards, candidates for these programs must also meet the following technical standards with or without reasonable accommodations throughout the full course of their education at NYCC.